 Media

-We know the four-day workweek is a novel concept.
+We know the 4-day workweek is a novel concept.
 That’s why we constantly engage with the press to ensure that the public knows about its benefits and is inspired to advocate for it in their communities and workplaces.
 In just a few years, our advocacy has helped move the 4DW from a fringe idea to the center of the conversation about the future of work.

 In the News